-There are thousands of compounds being promoted as muscle building or fat burning aids, and only a small percentage of these are backed by reliable 3rd party testing to vouch for there effectiveness.
+Are they using effective ingredients backed by reliable research?
+There are thousands of compounds being promoted as muscle building or fat burning aids, and only a small percentage of these are backed by reliable 3rd party testing to vouch for their effectiveness.

-You the consumer sees a reliable ingredient listed on a product you want to buy and you assume it’s ok little do you know that the actual amount of that ingredient doesn’t have to be listed.
-So now you wonder, do you have a product that is going to give you an edge and help your results, or do you have a bottle of rice flour.
+Is the product using weak dosages that will produce no measurable benefits?
+You see a reliable ingredient listed on a product you want to buy and you assume it’s ok.
+Little do you know that the actual amount of that ingredient doesn’t have to be listed.
+So now you wonder, do you have a product that is going to give you an edge and help your results…or do you have a bottle of rice flour.
 The latter happens a lot more than you think.

-If a company only includes 90% of what their label says then they automatically increase their profit by 10%, label fraud is very common in the small no name companies and unfortunately it’s not unheard of in the larger more popular companies as well.
+Are they telling the truth about the ingredient amounts listed?
+If a company only includes 90% of what their label says then they automatically increase their profit by 10%.
+Label fraud is very common in small no-name companies.
+Unfortunately it’s not unheard of in larger, more popular companies as well.

-Most people vision supplement companies owning their very own manufacturing plants with high tech machinery and scientists walking around, this is a pipe dream.
-Almost all companies outsource there products to 3rd party supplement manufacturers and in some cases this is perfectly legit, but when they use low quality companies are you getting pure micronized creatine from Germany or are you getting cheap alternatives from China?
-Are your supplements being made in a CGMP certified facility, or one that uses cheap manufacturing methods?
+Are they produced using low quality manufacturing methods?
+Most people envision supplement companies owning their very own manufacturing plants with high tech machinery and scientists walking around.
+This is a pipe dream.
+Almost all companies outsource their products to 3rd party supplement manufacturers.
+In some cases this is perfectly legit.
+But when they use low quality companies are you getting pure micronized creatine from Germany…or are you getting cheap alternatives from China?
+Are your supplements being made in a CGMP certified facility?
+Or one that uses cheap manufacturing methods?
 Are they 3rd party tested?
 Are they free of harmful contaminants?

-The global supplement industry is worth 121.2 billion dollars.
+The global supplement industry is worth 121.2 billion dollars

-Americans Believe The Hype
+Americans Buy Into The Hype

 Don’t Believe The Marketing Ploys

-supplements are not regulated by the FDA
+Supplements aren’t regulated by the FDA

 Supplement companies no longer have to prove that supplements are safe and effective.
 They are considered safe until proven unsafe.